What Do You Mean by “Writing SEO Content”?

 - Keyword Optimization: Knowing when and where to use keywords while writing SEO content leads to maximum relevance scores from Google.

 - Content Organization: Content on your website needs to be arranged sensibly.
-Not only is it excellent for your SEO, but it also helps visitors on your site discover any other relevant content you have to offer very quickly.
+It is excellent for your SEO, but it also helps visitors on your site discover any other relevant content you have to offer very quickly.

 - Content Promotion: After you write something, you’ll want to quickly increase the visibility of that new content by sharing it to all of your connected social networks while simultaneously attracting backlinks to your content (you’ll also want to focus on your internal linking structure).

-A Quick Word on Search Ranking Intent (very important)
+📌 ALSO: A Quick Word on Search Ranking Intent

-Put mildly, don’t ever try to “fake” it when you are writing SEO content if all you’re trying to do is obtain a high rank and bring in clickthroughs.
+Don’t ever try to “fake” it when you write SEO content if all you’re trying to do is obtain a high rank and bring in clickthroughs.
 As a rule of thumb, if your content doesn’t provide any additional value to a search engine user, just press “delete” and try something else.
 Websites that choose to go this route and encourage “thin,” low-value content can expect to be heavily penalized by Google.
 Google has been accelerating the rate at which they lower rankings for these kinds of spammy websites for quite some time now.

-One last thing to note is that Google monitors just about all web traffic because of their Google Analytics product – which everyone uses, and because of this, they can measure bad web properties that have high bounce rates and, conversely, meager conversion rates (sales/leads).
+One last thing to note is that Google monitors all web traffic because of their Google Analytics product – which everyone uses.
+Because of this, they can measure poor web properties with high bounce rates and, conversely, meager conversion rates (sales/leads).